application-stacks/runtime-component-operator/doc/user-guide.md

 To join an existing application definition in the `RuntimeComponent` CR namespace, ensure that the `applicationName` parameter is set to the name of the `Application` CR that you want to join.
 To join an existing application definition in another namespace, ensure that the `createAppDefinition` parameter is set to `false` and that the `applicationName` parameter is set to the name of the existing `Application` CR that you want to join.

-The operator tries to find an `Application` CR with the `applicationName` parameter in the `RuntimeComponent` CR namespace.
-If it fails to find any, then it lists all the `Application` CRs with the value of the `applicationName` parameter as the name and the `RuntimeComponent` CR namespace listed in the value of the `kappnav.component.namespaces` annotation.
-If it finds any `Application` CR with the specified criteria, it adds labels listed in the `spec.selector.matchLabels` parameter to the `RuntimeComponent` CR.
-When all these steps fail, if the `createAppDefinition` is not set to `false`, the operator configures the Kubernetes resources it generates to allow automatic creation of an `Application` definition.
+First, the operator searches in the `RuntimeComponent` CR namespace to find an `Application` CR named as the `applicationName` parameter.
+If it fails to find any, it searches the whole cluster to find `Application` CRs that meet the following criteria:
+- The `Application` CRs have the same name as the value of the `applicationName` parameter.
+- The `RuntimeComponent` CR namespace is listed in the value of the `kappnav.component.namespaces` annotation.

+After the operator finds any `Application` CRs in the previous steps, it adds labels to the `RuntimeComponent` CR.
+These labels are listed in the `spec.selector.matchLabels` parameter.
+However, if the operator fails to find any `Application` CRs, and if the `createAppDefinition` parameter is not set to `false`, the operator configures the Kubernetes resources it generates.
+These Kubernetes resources are configured to allow automatic creation of an `Application` definition.

 _This feature is only available if you have kAppNav installed on your cluster.
 Auto creation of an application definition is not supported when Knative service is created_